Skip to content

 Another parameter by which kinds of moods can be characterized is their duration and stability.
 Based on this parameter, three mood types can be distinguished: short-term, medium-term, and long-term.

-• A short-term mood is a state that lasts a few minutes or hours and changes quickly under the influence of various reasons.
+• A short-term mood is a state that lasts a few minutes or hours and changes quickly for various reasons.

 • Medium-term – a condition that can last several days or weeks and is less susceptible to change.